WordPress/wporg-main-2022/readme.md

 Verify that the changes look correct, and commit the changes to github.
 Wait for the actions to finish.

 Use the sync script `bin/sync/main.sh` on your sandbox to sync the changes, and deploy wporg.

-The `theme-switcher.php` change will need to be synced separately, to the mu-plugins/main-network on dotorg svn.
-This is the step that enables the new theme on that page.

 The new page should be live 🎉